Europa-Institut of Saarland University

 The Faculty of Law at the University of Zagreb was established in 1776, and offers the full range of study programs from an integrated BA-MA general law program and advanced Master’s programs to a doctoral program.
 Additionally, it has over 110 Erasmus contracts, and bilateral agreements with universities outside of Europe.
 The Faculty of Law also hosts a Jean Monnet chair of European Public Law, which aims to advance graduate and post-graduate education and legal research in field of European Law.

 The South East European Law School Network (SEELS), based in Skopje, is the first institutionalized trans-border network of law faculties of public universities in South Eastern Europe.
-The SEELS consists of 13 public law faculties of universities from 6 South-East-European countries: Tirana (Albania), Sarajevo, Zenica and “Dzemal Bijedic” Mostar (Bosnia and Herzegovina), Zagreb, Split, Osijek and Rijeka (Croatia), Skopje (Macedonia), Montenegro as well as Belgrade, Kragujevac and Nis (Serbia).
+The SEELS consists of 10 public law faculties of universities from 5 South-East-European countries: Tirana (Albania), Sarajevo and Zenica (Bosnia and Herzegovina), Zagreb, Split, Osijek and Rijeka (Croatia), Skopje (North Macedonia) as well as Belgrade and Nis (Serbia).
 SEELS strives to strengthen and enhance regional integration, maintain the rule of law, facilitate EU integration, and approximate the processes of SEE countries by offering high quality legal education, research, professional training and publishing as well as regional exchange of legal academic know-how and information.